stm32duino/wiki_contrib/_dev/How-to-debug.md

 Select the latest core version and hit _**“Apply and Close”**_.

 ## 2 - Programming the boards
+> [!TIP]
-[[/img/Tips-icon.png|alt="Tips"]] Make sure your board is correctly connected before go any further.
+> Make sure your board is correctly connected before go any further.

 There is multiple options to start a new project.